 By Engine Options: If we compare the two different engines and the maximum trailer weight ratings that are assigned to each of those engines, we can see that the 3.0 liter engines had a massive 2,000 pound advantage over the 2.3 liter engine when we look at the standard models and a 2,500 pound advantage over the hybrid models that used the 2.3 liter engine.

 - 3.0L (V6): 3,500 lbs.

 The Tow Chart:

-Don't forget that there are additional notes at the bottom of the chart that are worth reading, especially if you have a hybrid model or if your vehicle is equipped with a 2.3 liter engine.
+There are also some additional notes at the bottom of the chart that apply to the hybrid models and models that are equipped with the 2.3 liter engine.

 ⚫ Standard ⚪ Optional — Not Available